panoramichq/panoramic-cli/docs/about.md

 model_name: database.public.table
 ```

+The `data_source` refers to the FQN of the table/view. `data_reference` is the model TEL expression, typically a name of a column. `field_map` refers to one or more taxons.

 ### Joins definitions
 Joins are an array of join definitions.
 Join definition has following properties:
 - `join_type`: either of `left`, `right` or `inner`